 4. LEADING FearlesslyJerome Cowans, 2016 (image source).

-While living in Parade Gardens/ Te La Vive in Jamaica, Jerome Cowans witnessed the murders of several of his close friends by gang members.
-When he was 12 years old one of his best friends was killed in a violent incident.
-After that Jerome founded Leaders Endeavouring for Adolescent Development (LEAD).
-The program provided skills training, homework assistance, sports matches… anything aimed at reducing the likelihood of young people getting involved in crime and violence.
+While living in Parade Gardens/ Te La Vive in Jamaica, at 12 years old Jerome Cowans witnessed the murder one of his best friends.
+After that he founded Leaders Endeavouring for Adolescent Development (LEAD).
+The program provides skills training, homework assistance, sports matches… anything aimed at reducing the likelihood of young people getting involved in crime and violence.

 Jerome served as President for LEAD for the six years he attended Jamaica College where he attained eight CSEC subjects (4 distinctions, 2 credits and 2 passes) and was awarded 2s and 4s at CAPE.
 He went on to the University of the West Indies where he graduated with a Bachelor’s degree in Economics with a minor in Public Sector Management.